chazzka/clanekcathedral/clanek.md

 The One-class SVM learns a decision function so that the input unlabeled data can be classified as a similar or different in comparison with the dataset on which the model is trained.
 This way, the One-class classification is possible, and this method is semi-supervised.

+Let us return to the previous experiment with new, novel, previously unseen datapoints.
+Again, we first perform the fitting operation on the regular datapoints.
+Then we get different, similar dataset co

 TODO: - STEJNY EXAMPLE JAKO U ISOLATION FORESTU ALE S TIMTO